Skip to main content

 How Throttling Works

-• Example: A 24-hour request with Max read interval = 3600 (1 hour) will be split into 24 separate 1-hour requests
+1. Interval splitting — A 24-hour range with Max read interval = 3600 (1 hour) is split into 24 separate 1-hour sub-queries.

-Example: With overlap=60000 (1 minute), a query for the interval [10:00-11:00] will actually request [9:59-11:00], ensuring capture of any late-arriving data from the previous time period.
+3. Overlap — With Overlap = 60000 (1 minute), a query for [10:00–11:00] actually requests [9:59–11:00], ensuring no late-arriving data is missed.

 ScenarioMax read intervalRead delayOverlap